-Goichi “Suda51” Suda took to the stage during Nintendo’s E3 2019 Direct to announce No More Heroes III, the next mainline entry in the hack n’ slash franchise following a ten-year hiatus prior to the release of 2019’s Travis Strikes Again: No More Heroes.
-The upcoming game is currently in-development by Grasshopper Manufacture for the Nintendo Switch with Suda leading production as director, writer, and designer.
+Goichi “Suda51” Suda took to the stage during Nintendo’s E3 2019 Direct to announce No More Heroes III, the next mainline entry in the hack n’ slash franchise following a ten-year hiatus before the release of 2019’s Travis Strikes Again: No More Heroes.

 No More Heroes 3 Release Date and Platforms